asweigart/bextjs/README.md

 # BextJS

+THIS MODULE IS OBSOLETE.
+It has been renamed and updated to Textarea_Terminal_JS which you can find at https://github.com/asweigart/textarea_terminal_js This repo will not be updated and only remains as a historical archive.
+Please use Textarea_Terminal_JS instead.

 BextJS is a boring text in-browser console, written in JavaScript.
 There is a large text field representing the terminal "screen" and a text field for user input.

 To set up, create an HTML file with the following content: